NVIDIA/NeMo/docs/source/asr/examples/kinyarwanda_asr.rst

 Evaluation of NVIDIA's Kinyarwanda checkpoints
 ##############################################

-If you run inference and evaluation of Nvidia's published Kinyarwanda models, you should get metrics like these:
+If you run inference and evaluation of NVIDIA's published Kinyarwanda models, you should get metrics like these:

 +----------------------------------+-------+-------+
 | Model                            | WER % | CER % |